splashx/ansible-krb5-server/README.md

 This is a general Kerberos ansible role which installs and configure Kerberos KDC and Kerberos Admin Server and extra modules (PKINIT, OTP, SASL and LDAP support)

-The templates are based on krbkdc 1.13 so if you're using a newer version of Kerberos and settings are missing, pull request.
+The templates are based on krbkdc 1.15 so if you're using a newer version of Kerberos and settings are missing, pull request.

-If you wish to not install
+The role will install the requirements for OTP, TLS and PKINIT by default (pass `false` to the plugin variable if not desired).

 Requirements
 ------------

-The role will install the requirements for SALS, OTP and PKINIT by default.
-If you're not using these modules, overwrite `krb5_pkg_modules` in the playbook.
+Tested on Ubuntu 14.x and 16.x and MIT Kerberos 1.15.

 Role Variables
 --------------